PATCH FOREST PROJECT - SIGIRIYA

 In mid-2017, the WWCT commenced research within two Back of Beyond properties in Sigiriya – Pidurangala and Dehigaha Ela – under the Patch Forest Project.
 The aim of this initiative was to document the wildlife that use these forest patches.
 Since then, the leopard and all three of Sri Lanka’s small wild cats have been documented on these lands.
 This confirms the value of patch forests for the continued existence of these cats, and the important role they play in providing movement corridors.

 Results of Ongoing Work

 The continued monitoring of these lands has proven fruitful.
 As of May of 2019, we have been able to ascertain that all of Sri Lanka’s wild cats continue to use these patch forests.
 We have observed the same female leopard “Diya” using this land over the past two years.
 Additionally, we have noted the same male leopard “Pilar” using both patch forests as well, with three other leopards also moving through these lands, albeit infrequently.
 This evidence of continued use reiterates just how important these small parcels of land are for leopards in allowing them safe passage and additional space for survival.

 These small patch forests are proving to be essential for wild cats, especially the wide-ranging leopard, serving as dispersal routes and refuges between larger protected forestscapes.
 As such, the WWCT is encouraging the establishment of a chain of such patch forests, to increase connectivity and forest cover of Sri Lanka’s wilderness areas.
 To that end, with the help and participation of interested landowners like Back of Beyond, the WWCT hopes to elevate the status of patch forests to obtain better levels of protection for the leopard and other wildlife.

-For a more detailed account of the research conducted in this area, please see the report below.
+For a more detailed account of the research conducted in this area, please see the 2021 Annual Report.